m-martin-j/physiotherapy-practice-web/README.md

   * the divider is set in [_sass/_bootstrap-variables.scss](_sass/_bootstrap-variables.scss)
   * Layout: [_sass/components/_breadcrumb.scss](_sass/components/_breadcrumb.scss)
 * frontmatter attributes
-  * `voucher`: if set to true, the service is displayed separately from other services on the service overview page; currently, it is not displayed on the landing page; only the first page with `voucher` set to true is processed --> only one page should be assigned this attribute with value true - other will not be shown!
+  * `voucher`: if set to true, the service is displayed separately from other services on the service overview page; currently, it is not displayed on the landing page; only the first page with `voucher` set to true is processed --> only one page should be assigned this attribute with value true - others will not be shown!
   * `show_call_button`: if set to true, a call button will be displayed on the bottom of the page.
   * `call_button_text`: if set, the button default text is replaced.
+  * `call_button_purpose`: if set to `"voucher_request"`, the user is redirected to the contact form on the contact page with the reason Gutschein being pre-selected via a query parameter.
+If not set, the button takes the user to the contact page without page anchors or query parameters.

 ### About
 (Über Carmen)